In the summer, we are so busy with the garden and yard work and taking care of animals.

 Sharpen tools- Keeping you tools in good working order is important.
 Check out this post from Popular Woodworking Magazine —> 16 Tips for Sharpening

 Homemade cleaning products- There are so many chemicals in cleaning products from the store.
 It is healthier for your home and family to make them yourself.
-In this post, we give you some recipes to get started —> Quick, Non-Toxic Cleaning Solutions with Natural Ingredients
+In this post, we give you some recipes to get started —>The Ultimate Guide to Homemade All-Natural Cleaning Recipes.

 Organize your pantry- Getting your pantry organized can help you from having food go bad that you would have eaten if you knew it was there.
-Check out this post from Decorating Your Small Space —> 10 Ways to Organize Your Pantry.
+Check out this post from Decorating Your Small Space —> The 14 Organizing Tips that Will Make Over Your Pantry.

 Declutter your house- Many people have New Year’s resolutions to declutter their house.
 If you feel like that would help you and your family, check out this tutorial from Setting My Intention —> 10 Lessons Learned after a Year of Decluttering.

 Make laundry detergent- Homemade laundry detergent doesn’t have the chemicals a store bought detergent has and is cheaper too.
 Check out this tutorial from Love and Laundry —> Premium Homemade Laundry Detergent.

 Around the House